-If you are agreeable we would like to inform your GP of your participation in the study.
-If you do not wish for your GP to be informed, please let us know and indicate on the consent form that you do not wish your GP to be informed.
+If you are agreeable we would like to inform your friend/ relative's GP of their participation in the study.
+If you do not wish for their GP to be informed, please let us know and indicate on the consent form that you do not wish for their GP to be informed.

-Will taking part in this study be kept confidential?
+Will allowing my relative to take part in this study be kept confidential?

-If you continue with the study, some parts of your medical records and the data collected for the study will be looked at by authorised researchers from University Hospital Southampton and University of Southampton who are sponsoring and organising the research.
+If your relative joins the study, some parts of their medical records and the data collected for the study will be looked at by authorised persons from University Hospital Southampton and University of Southampton who are sponsoring and organising the research.
 They may also be looked at by authorised people to check that the study is being carried out correctly.
-All will have a strict duty of confidentiality to you, as a research participant and we will do our best to meet this duty.
+All will have a strict duty of confidentiality to your relative as a research participant and we will do our best to meet this duty.

-All information that is collected about you during the course of the research will be kept strictly confidential.
-Any information about you that leaves the hospital will have your name and address removed so that you cannot be recognised from it.
+All information that is collected about your relative during the course of the research will be kept strictly confidential.
+Any information about your relative that leaves the hospital will have their name and address removed so that they cannot be recognised from it.